LII41333733/apex-backend/README.md

   - Each trade risks a predetermined base percentage of the account's available buying power.
   - When placing a trade, based on the price of each contract, the application calculates the initial stop loss, a first trim and a second trim to be executed based on price action.
   - After execution, the price on each order is watched and will execute a trade when each benchmark is reached.
     - For example, I want to buy 9 contracts of AAPL for 1.20.
-My preferences employ a 20% stop loss, a first trim at 30% profit and a second trim at 60%.
+My preferences employ a 20% stop loss, a first trim at 20% profit and a second trim at 60%.
     - If the contract price reaches 0.96 before the first trim is reached, all contracts are sold.
-    - In the event of value increase, when the first trim level is reached, 1/3 of the contracts bought will be sold.
+    - In the event of value increase, when the first trim level is reached at 1.44, 1/3 of the contracts bought will be sold.
 At this point, the stop loss is moved to breakeven.
-Another 1/3 of the contracts will be sold on the second trim.
+Another 1/3 of the contracts will be sold on the second trim at 1.68.
     - After the second trim is reached, a moving stop loss floor is activated using 20% of the second trim price.
 When the current price rises, the floor will also, however the stop loss price will remain if the price dips, ensuring profits are secured.

 - Lotto Trades